// blog/developer/

-Flexbox has been around for over a decade now, and most developers still Google the same properties every single time they use it.
+Flexbox has been around for over a decade, and most developers still Google the same properties every time they use it.
 Is it justify-content or align-items that centers things horizontally?
 Does flex-direction: column flip the main axis?
-And what on earth does flex: 1 0 auto actually mean?
+What does flex: 1 0 auto actually mean?

 You are not alone.
 Flexbox and CSS Grid are powerful layout systems, but their property names are not intuitive enough to stick in memory.
-The good news is that you do not need to memorize them.
+You do not need to memorize them.
 Visual layout generators let you click, drag, and toggle until the layout looks right, then copy the CSS.
 That is not cheating.
 That is working efficiently.

 Flexbox vs Grid: When to Use Which

-The short version: Flexbox is for one-dimensional layouts (a single row or a single column).
-Grid is for two-dimensional layouts (rows AND columns at the same time).
+Flexbox is for one-dimensional layouts (a single row or a single column).
+Grid is for two-dimensional layouts (rows and columns at the same time).

-In practice, this means you should reach for Flexbox when you have a navigation bar, a row of cards, a form with inline fields, or any layout where items flow in one direction.
-Use Grid when you are building a full page layout, a dashboard with multiple panels, or anything that needs items placed in specific row/column positions.
+In practice: reach for Flexbox when you have a navigation bar, a row of cards, a form with inline fields, or any layout where items flow in one direction.
+Use Grid when building a full page layout, a dashboard with multiple panels, or anything that needs items placed in specific row/column positions.

 Most real-world layouts use both.
 The page structure might be Grid, while individual components inside each grid cell use Flexbox.
 They are complementary, not competing.